Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Rainbow Suit (with 5 suits)

 * The purple suit is replaced with a rainbow suit.
-* All color clues will "touch" the rainbow suit.

 ### Rainbow Suit (with 4 suits)

 * The red suit is replaced with a rainbow suit.
-* All color clues will "touch" the rainbow suit.
 * The purple suit is removed.

 ### Three Suits